2Ho0/LLMs-on-the-Edge/README.md

 # LLMs on the Edge

-This repository contains all the [data](dataset) used, all the [results](results) obtained and the corresponding source code for the experiments conducted as part of the “LLMs on the Edge” paper.
+This repository contains all the [data](dataset) used, all the [results](results) obtained and the corresponding source code for the experiments conducted as part of the “LLMs on the Edge - Quality, Latency and Energy Efficiency” paper.

 ## Code
 The sourcecode to log the data during our experiments in located in the [code](code) folder.